Last Updated on

 Morning Sickness During Pregnancy

-Morning sickness can be one of the initial signs of pregnancy and makes its first appearance around the 6th week, peaking around the eighth and ninth weeks.
-Morning sickness generally tapers off by the 12th week and may disappear completely by the 14th week.
-Vomiting can occur at any time of the day as many women report that nausea during pregnancy is worse in the morning while others experience it throughout the day.
+Morning sickness can be one of the initial signs of pregnancy, and makes its first appearance around the 6th week, peaking around the 8th and 9th weeks.
+Morning sickness generally tapers off by the 12th week and may disappear entirely by the 14th week.
+Vomiting can occur at any time of the day, as many women report that nausea during pregnancy is worse in the morning while others experience it throughout the day.
 The intensity may vary from one woman to another, and the queasiness may come and go without warning.

 Apart from the uncomfortable feeling, morning sickness or even mild nausea is enough to leave you feeling exhausted and will wear you down quickly.
 Mothers-to-be get miserable at the thought of the approaching morning nausea and hate to leave the bed, fearing another vomiting session at the start of the day.